Curriculum: Cancer Registry Management

 • Healthcare Applications (HCMT 2015C)

-*students who have not yet taken the NCRA-required courses can still enroll in the program; contact your enrollment advisor for more information
+*students who have not taken the NCRA-required courses can still enroll; contact your advisor for more information

 Healthcare Applications and Computer Skills

-One of the courses required for all Cancer Registry Management (CRM) students is HCMT 2015 (Healthcare Applications).
-Students need proficient computer skills to succeed in the CRM program, pass the NCRA examination, and to be a successful worker in today’s healthcare industry.
-That is why, upon enrolling into CRM, all admitted students are expected to take a Computer Skills Test.
-This test will allow students to assess their knowledge of computer programs and systems they will use every day in the cancer registry field.
+One of the courses required for all Cancer Registry students is HCMT 2015 (Healthcare Applications).
+Students need proficient computer skills to succeed in the CRM program and pass the ODS exam.
+This is why we require all admitted students take a Computer Skills Test.
+This test gives students a chance to assess their knowledge of computer programs and systems commonly used in the cancer registry field.

 Course Title / Description Credit